Rice University: The Pub at Rice

 Formerly known as Willy's Pub, The Pub at Rice is Rice's student-run pub located in the basement of the Rice Memorial Center.
 It opened on April 11, 1975, with Rice President Norman Hackerman pouring the first beer.
 The original name was chosen by students in tribute to the university's founder, William Marsh Rice.
 After the drinking age in Texas was raised in 1986, the pub entered a period of financial difficulties and in April 1995, was destroyed in a fire.
 The space was gutted but renovated and remains open.
 On February 15, 2022, the Rice Thresher announced the rebranding of Willy's Pub as The Pub at Rice.

 Rice Bikes

 Rice Bikes is a full-service on-campus bicycle sale, rental, and repair shop.
 It originated in the basement of Sid Richardson College in February 2011.
 In 2012, Rice Bikes officially became the university's third student-run business.
 Rice Bikes merged with a student-run bicycle rental business in 2013, and operations moved to the Rice Memorial Center in 2014.
 In 2017, the business moved to the garage of the Rice Housing and Dining department's headquarters.

-Rice Bikes sells refurbished bicycles bought from students and functions as a full bicycle repair shop.
+Rice Bikes functions as a full bicycle repair shop.